Eliot Halverson: Career

 Halverson began the 2007–2008 season at the Junior Grand Prix Harghita Cup.
 After placing 6th in the short program, she attempted her first triple axel jump in competition in the free skate.
 Although she fell on the landing, she rotated it successfully and was given credit for the jump officially.
 She placed 5th in the long program, placing 5th overall.
 At her second event, the Pokal der Blauen Schwerter in Germany, she placed 7th overall, after placing 4th in the long program and being credited with her first triple axel of her career.

 Halverson made her senior debut at the 2008 Midwestern Sectional Championships, where she won the pewter medal.
 At the 2008 U.S. Figure Skating Championships, her second senior-level competition, she was the youngest senior in the men's division to compete.
 Because these championships were held in her hometown of St. Paul, Halverson became a poster-child for the 2008 Nationals.
 She placed 13th overall and was named first alternate for the 2008 World Junior Figure Skating Championships.

 Halverson changed coaches from Ted Engelking to Doug Haw following the 2007–2008 season.
 She also changed her club affiliation from the St. Paul FSC to the Ann Arbor FSC following her move to Ann Arbor, Michigan.
 This changed the region she competed out of from Upper Great Lakes to Eastern Great Lakes.

 She began the 2008–2009 season at the 2008–2009 ISU Junior Grand Prix event in Courchevel, France, where she placed 8th.
 At the Eastern Great Lakes Regional Championships in October, she won the silver medal behind Parker Pennington and qualified for Sectionals.

 Halverson's 2009–2010 season began at the 2009–2010 ISU Junior Grand Prix event in Belarus, Russia, where she placed 5th.
 She went on to place second at the Eastern Great Lakes Regional Championships in October, qualifying for Midwestern Sectionals, where she placed 5th to finish her season.

 Due to ongoing medical issues related to a pinched nerve in her lower back, Halverson did not compete in the 2010–2011 season.
 However, she had planned to return to competition for the 2011–2012 season, barring any continued medical issues.

+After retiring from competition, Halverson became a coach and choreographer.